 Growth Hacking Education

 If you’re still unsure of what all this means—this post gives you a 30,000-foot definition of growth hacking and how your brand can benefit from doing it.

 This is a nice post that gives marketers who are new to the idea of growth hacking a general understanding of how it works.

-Perfect for brands looking to grow their app, this guide goes into how to turn your app into a “self sustaining growth engine” over the long run.
+Perfect for brands looking to grow their app.
+A guide showing how to turn your app into a “self-sustaining growth engine” for the long haul.

 Growth Hacking Articles

 If you want a glimpse into the minds of dozens of growth experts, this is the place to get it.
 Established marketers, brands, and entrepreneurs put together by the always thorough Kissmetrics team.

 You cannot drive growth properly without understanding your analytics.
 This post gives you 15 tips that allow marketers to judge how their growth hacks are working.
 Avoid analytics at your own peril.